stakater/developer-handbook/content/git/tbd.md

 ## Pull Requests in Trunk Based Development

 In trunk based development it is different.
-Since we want to merge our commits into the master branch as quickly as possible, we cannot wait until the complete feature is finished.
-Unlike in the original trunk based development approach we still use feature branches but we have much less divergence from the master branch than in Git Flow.
+Since we want to merge our commits into the primary branch as quickly as possible, we cannot wait until the complete feature is finished.
+Unlike in the original trunk based development approach we still use feature branches but we have much less divergence from the primary branch than in Git Flow.
 We create a pull request as soon as the first commit is pushed into the feature branch.
 Of course that requires that no commit breaks anything or causes tests to fail.
 Remember that unfinished features can always be disabled with feature toggles.

 Now, with part of the new feature committed and the pull request created, another developer from the team can review it.
 In most cases that doesn’t happen immediately because the developers don’t want to interrupt their work every time a team member pushes a commit.
 Instead, the code reviews are done when another developer is open for it.
 Meanwhile, the pull request might grow by a few commits.

-The code is not always reviewed immediately after the commit but in most cases it reaches the master branch much quicker than in Git Flow.
+The code is not always reviewed immediately after the commit but in most cases it reaches the primary branch much quicker than in Git Flow.

 # Feature Toggles
 ---